Port of Lianyungang: History

 The port traces its origins to 1905 with the opening of Dapu Port.
 Official construction of the Port of Lianyungang began in July 1933.
 Following the liberation of Lianyungang in 1948, the port was in disrepair and subsequently underwent multiple reconstruction efforts.
 By 1959, the port had seven berths under 5,000 DWT.
 Administrative control shifted several times, and in 1961, the Lianyungang Port Administration was placed under the Ministry of Transport.

 On February 27, 1973, Premier Zhou Enlai issued a directive to transform the port within three years.
 Subsequently, a national leadership group led by Su Yu and Gu Mu was formed to oversee port development.
 A provincial command unit was established in June 1973 to coordinate all construction efforts.
 Major modernization projects were completed in the 1980s, including the reconstruction of the old port area and core infrastructure.
 In 2017, the revised master plan for the Xuwei Port Area received formal approval, and new construction commenced on secondary navigation channels.

 In March 2021, the Port of Lianyungang was officially designated as an international hub seaport by national authorities.
 In August 2022, Jiangsu's first 300,000 DWT-class deep-water channel was completed, and full operational use began in September.
 By December 2023, the second phase of the channel passed final inspection.

-The Harmony Yunhao ferry, operating on the China–South Korea route from Lianyungang Port.

 In July 2024, China COSCO Shipping launched its Northwest America route from the port.
 In September, the first national open-top container grain train was loaded at the port.
 Expansion and reconstruction of the port's 300,000-ton channel officially began in November.
 The Xuwei crude oil terminal was completed in November 2024, and the area passed national inspection for expanded port opening in December.

 As of March 2025, the Ministry of Transport approved the use of deep-water shoreline for the reconstruction of Berths 25–27 in Miaoling, Lianyungang Port Area.
 On April 17, a new route to Indonesia (Lianyungang–Balikpapan–Jakarta) was inaugurated.